rohitanand00/People-Analytics-and-Workforce-Insights-Dashboard/README.md

 # HR Analytics Dashboard Using Power BI

-This repository contains a comprehensive and interactive HR Analytics Dashboard built using Power BI, inspired by the tutorial "HR Analytics Dashboard with Power BI" from [YouTube](https://www.youtube.com/watch?v=snzq7Ev6HDI).
+This repository contains a comprehensive and interactive HR Analytics Dashboard built using Power BI.
 This dashboard is designed to help HR professionals and decision-makers gain in-depth insights into their workforce, making it a valuable tool for data-driven human resource management.

 ## Overview